ianthehenry/dotfiles/README.md

 # Hi what are you doing here

 So a while ago I wrote [a blog post about a tool I wrote called `sd`][post].
 At the time, `sd` only existed in my dotfiles, and the post linked here.
-But since then, I promotod to its own repository:
+But since then, I promoted it to its own repository:

 https://github.com/ianthehenry/sd